jahangir842/kubernetes-notes/1-minikube-on-ubuntu.md

     - Web-based interface for managing and monitoring Kubernetes resources (tag unspecified).

 These images are crucial for the functionality and management of a Minikube Kubernetes cluster, handling core operations, networking, and service discovery.

+#### Why These Images Are Available After Installation

+1. **Default Components**: Minikube includes essential Kubernetes components (API server, scheduler, controller manager) to create a functional cluster.

+2. **Pod Management**: The `pause` container manages pod lifecycles and holds network namespaces.

+3. **Service Discovery**: CoreDNS provides DNS services for inter-service communication within the cluster.

+4. **Persistent Storage**: The storage provisioner handles dynamic volume provisioning for applications.

+5. **Monitoring**: Metrics scraper and dashboard images enable monitoring and management through a web interface.

+6. **Simplified Setup**: Bundling these images allows for a quick and efficient setup, enabling users to start using Kubernetes without manual configuration.

+The `minikube image ls` command helps you view essential container images that ensure your Minikube cluster is ready to manage Kubernetes workloads effectively.

 ### 8. **Additional Minikube Commands**